nokotamustang/Python3DEngines/README.md

 Create a 3D cube from vertices, indices, and normals, and apply a simple lighting shader to it.

 ![Screenshots](./screenshots/mgl_cube1.PNG)

+This is a basic example creating a 3D mesh from scratch and applying a simple shader program to it.
+The shader program is a combination of Lambert Diffusion and Blinn-Phong Specular lighting models.

+Because we communicate with the GPU using OpenGL under the hood, we need to send data to the GPU in the form of buffers.
+We create a Vertex Buffer Object (VBO) to store the vertices, and an Element Buffer Object (EBO) to store the indices of the vertices that make up the triangles of the cube.

+The shader program is a combination of a vertex shader and a fragment shader.
+The vertex shader is responsible for transforming the vertices of the cube into screen space, and the fragment shader is responsible for calculating the color of each pixel on the cube.
+These shaders are written in GLSL (OpenGL Shading Language) and operate in parallel on the GPU via thousands shader cores.

+Therefore learning to write code in parallel is essential for creating efficient graphics applications.

 ### mgl/cube_2 - Anti-aliasing